DylanAgiman/MuseAI/docs/final.md

 To conclude this section, let’s look at some advantages and disadvantages of RNNs.

 #### Advantages
-The main advantage of using a RNN would be that it is supposed to be able to capture more music dependencies, such as local coherences, pitch variations, etc. However, due to difficulties we have encountered as described above, unfortunately we have not been able to enjoy the full power of RNNs.
+The main advantage of using a RNN would be that it is supposed to be able to capture more music dependencies, such as local coherences, pitch variations, etc. However, due to difficulty we experienced when training and testing the RNN, unfortunately we have not been able to enjoy the full power of RNNs.
+A richer architecture for the RNN could have proven more fruitful, but we did not explore different architectures.

 #### Disadvantages
 We have found several disadvantages to using RNNs.
-Firstly, in our experiences, they were much harder to train than our other classifiers.
+Firstly, in our experience, they were much harder to train than our other classifiers.
 For the RNN, there is not one perfect architecture that always works, and experimenting with other more expressive architectures is one possible way our results could have been improved.
 Furthermore, it is not as straightforward to process all information in training.
-We had to make sure we passed the hidden state correctly to the next time sequence, read the output at the right time, etc. Finally, we also experienced that RNNs take longer to train, are less accurate (see evaluation), and less musical for our current task of generating music.
+We had to make sure we passed the hidden state correctly to the next time sequence, read the output at the right time, etc. Finally we also experienced that our RNN takes longer to train, is less accurate (see evaluation), and less musical for our current task of generating music.

 ### SVM and other models
 ------------------------